County Clare Ireland · Co. Clare · Cree Save · Share

 Jun-Aug

-The session nights are the reason to come.
-Doonbeg and Kilkee are ten minutes away if you want a beach in the afternoon.
+The session nights and the Rose of Clare festival in August are the reason to come.
+Doonbeg and Kilkee are minutes away for a beach in the afternoon.

 ◉ Go